Skip to main content

 Article types

 • Research articles must describe the outcomes and application of unpublished original research.
-These should make a substantial contribution to knowledge and understanding in the subject matter and should be supported by relevant figures and tabulated data.
+These should make a substantial contribution to knowledge and understanding in the subject matter and should be supported by relevant figures and a representative array of data.
 Research articles must initially be no more than 13,000 words in length, and can be extended to a maximum of 15,000 words after revisions.
 Authors are allowed to add appendices with supplementary material that will be hosted separately from the article itself, and receive their own, properly referenced, DOI.
 These materials will not be typeset (see the below 'Structure' section on how to provide supplementary/data files).

 • Overview articles must describe the state-of-the art in a given subdiscipline or a specific topic in linguistics.
 They should be very accessible, aimed at an audience of MA students or interested colleagues.
 Overview articles must be no more than 13,000 words in length.
 Authors are allowed to add appendices with supplementary material that will be hosted separately from the article itself, and receive their own, properly referenced, DOI.
 These materials will not be typeset (see the below 'Structure' section on how to provide supplementary/data files).